NASCAR Craftsman Truck Series at Bristol Motor Speedway

-Stock car racing events in the NASCAR Craftsman Truck Series have been held at Bristol Motor Speedway, in Bristol, Tennessee during numerous seasons and times of year since 1995.
+Pickup Truck Racing events in the NASCAR Craftsman Truck Series have been held at Bristol Motor Speedway, in Bristol, Tennessee during numerous seasons and times of year since 1995.

 Spring race

-The Weather Guard Truck Race is a NASCAR Craftsman Truck Series race at Bristol Motor Speedway.
+The Tennessee Army National Guard 250 is a NASCAR Craftsman Truck Series race at Bristol Motor Speedway.
 The race is held on the same weekend as the NASCAR Cup Series' Food City 500.